Bathroom Lights & LED Bathroom Lights

 Wall sconces and bathroom wall lights enhance certain areas of the bathroom and can light up an architectural feature or a painting, or simply provide extra soft light in an area that is otherwise shadowy.
 You can also create a pleasing symmetrical feature by highlighting a door and also an opposite window, creating a nice lighting effect on both sides of the room.
 You need to make sure that wall lights in the bathroom are mounted at sufficient height to get the light flowing around the room.

-Obviously, the combination of water and electricity can be a dangerous one, which is why bathroom lighting is specifically designed with safety as well as aesthetics in mind.
+Obviously, the combination of water and electricity can be a dangerous one, which is why bathroom lights are specifically designed with safety as well as aesthetics in mind.
 All modern bathroom lights and bathroom light bulbs are designed to be used in areas where there is dampness and possible exposure to liquids and moisture.
 There are different zones within a bathroom that require different types of lights, for example the light fitting installed inside a shower are rated for safety even when they are in contact with water.
 Other areas of the bathroom that remain largely dry have different codes and regulations.
-Don’t install bathroom lights yourself unless you are a qualified electrician.
+Don't install bathroom lights yourself unless you are a qualified electrician.